NOTE: Be sure to check agency-specific guidelines; some agencies may have different requirements.

 S-190 Introduction to Wildland Fire Behavior

 This course provides instruction in the primary factors affecting the start and spread of wildfire and recognition of potentially hazardous situations.
 S-190 is typically taught in conjunction with or prior to Basic Firefighter Training, S-130.
-S-190 is the first course in a five course sequence [S-190, S-290, S-390, S-490, S-590] developing wildland fire behavior prediction skills and knowledge.
+It is designed to meet the fire behavior training needs of a Firefighter Type 2 (FFT2) on an incident as outlined in the NIMS: Wildland Fire Qualification System Guide, PMS 310-1, and the position taskbook developed for the position.

 - Identify and discuss the three sides of the fire triangle.